bednarikjan/RayTracingChess/README.md

 2. Compile (Release mode is recommended)
 3. Run (see synopses)

-The program uses model file chess.obj.
+The program uses free model file chess.obj (by [author cjx3711](http://www.turbosquid.com/FullPreview/Index.cfm/ID/544320)).
 It is possible to use your own but the program expects the separated models (chess pieces and chessboard) to follow specific name convention (see the chess.obj model file).

 ## Synopsis
 ```